Braids and linked periodic orbits of disc homeomorphisms: Periodic orbits, braids, and mapping classes

 Under $\lambda$, the conjugacy class of a braid in $B_n$ corresponds to the conjugacy class of its image in $\MCG(\D,X;\pa\D)$, and the former is exactly the braid type we consider in the next section.
 On the other hand, by the Nielsen-Thurston classification, braids and their conjugacy classes naturally fall into three types induced by $\lambda$: finite type, pseudo-Anosov, and reducible.
-See illustrations of pseudo-Anosov maps of the disc by fluid mechanics experiments in \cite{BAS}.